uc-cdis/cloud-automation/gen3/README.md

        * assumes ~/.ssh/id_rsa.pub
           is the user a good key to access the bastion host
 * fi
-* setup the *cdis-terraform-state* S3 bucket if necessary
+* setup the *cdis-terraform-state.profile-name.gen3* S3 bucket if necessary
 * run `terraform init` if necessary

 ### gen3 status